Last updated: May 5, 2026

 |---|---|---|---|

-| PACE | The older adult needs nursing-home level care but may still live safely at home or in another community setting with support. | One coordinated team, transportation, and combined medical plus long-term care. | Most nonemergency care must go through PACE or authorized providers. |
+| PACE | The older adult needs nursing-home level care but may still live safely at home or in another community setting with support. | One coordinated team, transportation, and combined medical plus long-term care. | Most nonemergency care must go through PACE or approved providers. |

-| Medicare home health | The main need is short-term skilled care at home after illness, injury, or hospital discharge. | Usual Medicare structure and more provider freedom. | Not a full long-term care program. |
+| Medicare home health | The main need is short-term skilled care at home after illness, injury, or hospital discharge. | Usual Medicare structure and more provider freedom. | It is not a full long-term care program. |

-| Assisted living | The main need is housing, meals, and help with daily tasks. | Often more day-to-day independence and outside provider choice. | Housing cost is usually separate, and medical care can stay fragmented. |
+| Assisted living | The main need is housing, meals, and help with daily tasks. | Often more day-to-day independence and outside provider choice. | Housing cost is usually separate, and medical care can stay scattered. |

-| Nursing home Medicaid | The person now needs 24/7 facility care. | Continuous onsite supervision and hands-on care. | Less independence and a move out of home may become permanent. |
+| Nursing-home Medicaid | The person now needs 24/7 facility care. | Continuous onsite supervision and hands-on care. | Less independence, and a move out of the home may become permanent. |

-| Original Medicare or Medicare Advantage plus separate supports | Provider freedom or travel matters more than one-system coordination. | More flexibility with doctors and hospitals. | Family may still coordinate multiple programs, bills, and services. |
+| Original Medicare or Medicare Advantage plus separate supports | Provider freedom or travel matters more than one-system coordination. | More flexibility with doctors and hospitals. | Family may still coordinate several programs, bills, and services. |

-What PACE Is in Plain English
+What PACE is in plain English

-The important part for families is not the acronym.
+The key issue for families is not the name.
 It is the role PACE plays.
-During intake, the program must explain that the PACE organization becomes the participant’s sole service provider for covered care and that it guarantees access to services, not to any specific doctor or specialist.
-That point is easy to miss and it is one of the biggest reasons families regret rushed enrollments.
+During intake, the program must explain that the PACE organization becomes the participant’s main service provider for covered care.
+It also has to explain that PACE guarantees access to services, not access to any one specific doctor or specialist.
+The PACE enrollment manual is clear on that point.

-Most people who join PACE have both Medicare and Medicaid, but Medicaid is not the only path.
-Medicaid.gov says most participants are dually eligible, while Medicare and CMS guidance also make clear that a person can sometimes join with Medicare only, Medicaid only, or even by paying privately.
-The four main tests are age, ZIP code, state level-of-care certification, and safe community living with PACE support.
+Most people who join PACE have both Medicare and Medicaid.
+But Medicaid is not the only path.
+The Medicaid PACE overview says most participants are dually eligible.
+Medicare and CMS guidance also make clear that a person can sometimes join with Medicare only, Medicaid only, or private pay if the local program allows it.

 Signs PACE is often a good fit